DongeunPaeng/Signal/README.md

 - [ ] Publish to stores.
   - [x] PlayStore
   - [ ] AppStore
+    - [x] Make iOS version.
+    - [ ] Improve Back Button in RegisterScreen.
+(I think removing names will be enough)
+    - [ ] Improve buttons and fonts.
+(Do this after reflecting design feedbacks on Android version first)
+    - [ ] Crash when reading contacts.
 - User feedback:
   - [x] Improve search screen.
     - [x] Replace dummy status with real one.